Cloud Computing : Virtual Space

 Cloud Computing Types

-Other cloud computing types are multi cloud and community cloud.
+Other types include multi-cloud and community cloud.

 Cloud Computing Benefits